Border Guard Bangladesh: Organization

-The BGB is commanded by a Major General ranked Bangladesh Army officer.
-The BGB administration and most of the officer corps are trained and deputed from the Bangladesh Army.
+The BGB is commanded by a Major general of Lt.
+GEN. Status.
+BGB's administration and most officers are trained and appointed via the Bangladesh Army.
 There are, however, around 100 officers who are promoted from within the force itself.
-They can be promoted as high as deputy director (equivalent to captain in Bangladesh Army.
+They can be promoted as high as deputy director (equivalent to captain in Bangladesh Army).

 BGB is organised into a central headquarters and five regional headquarters.
-The regions of BGB are equivalent to brigades and commanded by brigadier generals deputed from the Bangladesh Army.
-Under the regional headquarters, there are a total of 16 sectors.
+The regions of BGB are equivalent to brigades and commanded by brigadier generals appointed via the Bangladesh Army.
+Under regional headquarters, there are a total of 16 sectors.
 The sectors are commanded by colonels.
 Under each sectors, there are multiple battalions which are commanded by lieutenant colonels.
 A battalion has six rifle companies, one support company and one HQ company.
 Army officers of the rank of captain command the companies and officers of the rank of major fill billets of battalion second-in-command, adjutant, battalion intelligence officer and staff positions in Pilkhana HQ and the training establishments.
-However one-third of company commanders are promotee BGB officers holding the rank of assistant director (captain equivalent).
+However one-third of company commanders are promotee BGB officers holding the rank of assistant director (equivalent to captain).
 This is the second-highest rank achievable for a BGB departmental officer.
 A subedar usually holds the responsibility of the company second-in-command and company quartermaster.
 Each company has four platoons and each platoon is led by a naib subedar, with a havildar as second-in-command.
 The highest rank for a promotee BGB soldiers, deputy director (major equivalent), fill the billets of battalion adjutant and battalion logistics officers.
-The subedar-major (lieutenant equivalent) similarly fills the billets of battalion subedar major (ceremonial post) and head Instructors in training establishments and depots.
+The subedar-major (lieutenant equivalent) similarly fills the billets of battalion subedar major (ceremonial post) and head instructors in training establishments and depots.
 Each Platoon has three sections and each section is commanded by a Naik, with a Lance naik as second-in-command.
 Each section has two to three teams and the team is led by a lance naik.
 A BGB personnel is not eligible to lead sections, platoons and companies or hold posts of second-in-command if they are over 40 years of age and those in such positions receive additional 'command allowance'.
 Its current strength is 70,000 structured along 64 battalions and numerous border outposts (BOP), mostly along the borders.